muthuganeshece/CVProjects/SodiumDisposal/ReadMe.txt

 - Trained YOLOV8 Model on the dataset (1661 images)
 - Results are stored in GitHub

+04 June  2025:
+- Performance of 11_04_2025 model seems to be better, still map50 analysis is required

 /*************** Structured Data ***********/
 - Video File Name